As an online business owner, keeping an eye on your biggest asset — your inventory — is one of the most important tasks you’ll take on.

 When replenishing inventory, many of the additional costs are often overlooked or dismissed.

-These costs can add up, which means it’s important to not only look at the costs of procurement but also the costs of shipping inventory to your warehouse or fulfillment destination, plus the costs of receiving and storing inventory once its received (which includes labor).
+These costs can add up, which means it’s important to not only look at the costs of procurement but also the costs of shipping inventory to your warehouse or fulfilment destination, plus the costs of receiving and storing inventory once its received (which includes labour).

 Inventory carrying costs refer to all the fees and expenses for keeping items stored before they are sold.

 Carrying costs can vary based on the type of product you sell and the costs of storage.
-This type of costs can include fees such as taxes, insurance, labor wages, and warehouse rent.
+This type of costs can include fees such as taxes, insurance, labour wages, and warehouse rent.

 In many cases, you may even have to pay for replacing damaged or perished goods, which further adds to your carrying costs.

 Stockout costs represent the loss of income and additional expenses resulting from inventory shortage.